Allowing Other Applications to Connect to JIRA for User Management

 Allowing an Application to Connect to JIRA for User Management

-Subject to certain limitations, you can connect a number of Atlassian web applications to a single JIRA server for centralized user management.
+Subject to certain limitations, you can connect a number of Atlassian applications to a single JIRA application for centralised user management.

-When to use this option: You can only connect to a server running JIRA 4.3 or later.
+When to use this option: You can connect to a server running JIRA 4.3 or later, JIRA Software 7.0 or later, JIRA Core 7.0 or later, or JIRA Service Desk 3.0 or later.
 Choose this option as an alternative to Atlassian Crowd, for simple configurations with a limited number of users.

 To configure an application to connect to JIRA as a user server: